 General

-Certain properties in this specification specify the location of an artifact.
+Certain properties in this document specify the location of an artifact.
 SARIF represents an artifact’s location with an artifactLocation object.
 The most important member of an artifactLocation object is its uri property (§3.4.3).
 If the uri property contains a relative reference (the term used in the URI standard [RFC 3986] for what is commonly called a “relative URI”), the uriBaseId property (§3.4.4) can sometimes be used to resolve the relative reference to an absolute URI.

 Constraints